Greenbat007/similarity-Judge/README.md

-# similarity-Judge
+# Automatic Judge/Scoring system
-A python program to judge a folder of images to a ground truth(refrence images) and scores them.
-Displays the images and displays a leader board on a streamlit page with their score
+A python program that takes a folder of images and ranks them based on their similarity to a refrence image.
+Has a streamlit page that creates a leaderboard